Disney character dining: Goofy’s Kitchen vs. Storytellers Cafe

 Pineapple Agua Fresca at Storytellers Cafe.

-We ate here for breakfast and enjoyed all your typical breakfast buffet items, such as scrambled eggs, pastries, and fruit.
+We ate here for Mickey’s Tales of Adventure Breakfast Buffet and enjoyed all your typical breakfast buffet items.
+These included the standard scrambled eggs, pastries, and fruit.
 However, we also were able to order omelets from our server and the buffet did feature some special additions like Mickey waffles and bags of Pineapple Agua Fresca and “Fruit Loop Milk”; standard beverages are also included in your meal.
 I would say the quality of food was comparable to Goofy’s Kitchen.

 other character dining at the Disneyland Resort